Fundamental difference in the electronic reconstruction of infinite-layer vs. perovskite neodymium nickelate films on SrTiO$_3$(001): Abstract

 \section{Abstract}

-Motivated by the recent reports of superconductivity in Sr-doped NdNiO$_2$ films on SrTiO$_3$(001) [Li \textit{et al.}, Nature (London) 572, 624 (2019)], we explore the role of the polar interface on the structural and electronic properties of NdNiO$_n$/SrTiO$_3$(001) ($n=2,3$) by performing first-principles calculations including a Coulomb repulsion term.
-For infinite-layer nickelate films ($n=2$), electronic reconstruction drives the emergence of a two-dimensional electron gas (2DEG) at the interface involving a strong occupation of the Ti $3d$ states.
-This effect is more pronounced than in the paradigmatic LaAlO$_3$/SrTiO$_3$(001) system and accompanied by a substantial reconstruction of the Fermi surface as well as strong ionic relaxations and Ni valence modulations.
-The Ni $e_g$ orbital polarization increases throughout the film and exceeds $35\%$ at the surface.
-In contrast, no 2DEG forms for films in the perovskite structure ($n=3$) or if a single perovskite layer persists at the interface, and the polarity mismatch is exclusively accommodated by electrostatic doping of the nickelate, accompanied by ionic relaxations.
-We analyze the topotactic reaction from the perovskite to the infinite-layer phase and show why the reduction is confined to the nickelate film, whereas the SrTiO$_3$ substrate remains intact.
+Motivated by recent reports of superconductivity in Sr-doped NdNiO$_2$ films on SrTiO$_3$(001) [Nature (London) \textbf{572}, 624 (2019)], we explore the role of the polar interface on the structural and electronic properties of NdNiO$_n$/SrTiO$_3$(001) ($n=2,3$) by performing first-principles calculations including a Coulomb repulsion term.
+For infinite-layer nickelate films ($n=2$), electronic reconstruction drives the surprising emergence of a two-dimensional electron gas (2DEG) at the interface involving a strong occupation of the Ti $3d$ states.
+This effect is more pronounced than in LaAlO$_3$/SrTiO$_3$(001) and accompanied by a substantial reconstruction of the Fermi surface: a depletion of the self-doping Nd $5d$ states and an enhanced Ni $e_g$ orbital polarization reaching up to $35\%$ at the surface, reflecting a single hole in the $3d_{x^2-y^2}$ states, i.e., cuprate-like behavior.
+In contrast, no 2DEG forms for perovskite films ($n=3$) or if a single perovskite layer persists at the interface.
+We show that the topotactic reaction from the perovskite to the infinite-layer phase is confined to the nickelate film, whereas the SrTiO$_3$ substrate remains intact.

 Interface polarity plays a key role in transition metal oxide heterostructures, since it can drive the emergence of physical properties that are absent in the respective bulk compounds~\cite{Mannhart:10, Hwang:12, Ohtomo:02}.
 A prominent example is the LaAlO$_3$/SrTiO$_3$(001) system (LAO/STO~\cite{Ohtomo:2004, Nakagawa:06}), in which a correlated two-dimensional electron gas (2DEG) is formed at the interface by occupation of Ti $3d$ conduction band states beyond 4 unit cells of LAO~\cite{Thiel:06, PentchevaPickett:09} that shows intriguing physics, for instance, superconductivity~\cite{Reyren:07}.
-Electronic reconstructions such as this can accommodate the polarity mismatch and thereby circumvent the polar catastrophe, i.e., the infinite build-up of electrostatic potential~\cite{Noguera:00, Nakagawa:06}.